skypjack/entt/docs/md/entity.md

 organizer.emplace(+[](const void *, entt::registry &) { /* ... */ }, &instance);
 ```

-In all cases, it's also possible to associate a name with the task when creating
+In all cases, it is also possible to associate a name with the task when creating
 it.
 For example:

 ```cpp